khulnasoft/khulnasoft/doc/admin/observability/troubleshooting.md

 Go to `/site-admin/usage-statistics` to view daily, weekly, and monthly user statistics.

-To drill down (e.g., into sub-daily traffic, visits per page type, latencies, etc.), [access Grafana](metrics.md#grafana) and visit the Sourcegraph Internal > HTTP dashboard page, which includes the following panels:
+To drill down (e.g., into sub-daily traffic, visits per page type, latencies, etc.), [access Grafana](metrics.md#grafana) and visit the Khulnasoft Internal > HTTP dashboard page, which includes the following panels:

 * QPS by Status Code